 In addition to the main simulations described above to assess compliance with the 72-hour EQS, simulations were also performed to assess compliance with the 3-hour EQS (SEPA, 2022).
 The 3-hour EQS is applied as a mixing zone EQS, whereby the area where concentrations exceed the EQS of 250 ng L-1 after 3 hours must be less than the 3-hour mixing zone.
 The 3-hour mixing zone is primarily a function of mean near-surface current speed at the site, and has traditionally been calculated by the BathAuto Excel spreadsheet.
-For calculation of the mixing zone, a mean surface current speed of 0.095 m s-1 was used from ID208 (Table 5), this deployment was chosen as it had the slowest surface speed of the two deployments, for a conservative approach, and was deployed closer to the proposed pens, and hence more representative of the site.
+For calculation of the mixing zone, a mean surface current speed of 8.39 cm s-1 was used from

+ID239 (Table 5), this deployment was chosen as it had the slowest surface speed of the two deployments, for a conservative approach, since both deployments were close-by and hence representative of the site.